dxw/playbook/src/staff-handbook/disciplinary-procedure.md

 If your conduct or performance fails to improve following a verbal warning, or if the matter is serious enough that a verbal warning is not appropriate, we may hold a disciplinary meeting at which you may be accompanied or represented by a colleague or trade union official.

 Following this meeting, we may:

-- Conclude that no misconduct has taken place, or that there is no poor performance
+- conclude that no misconduct has taken place, or that there is no poor performance
-- Issue you with a written warning, which will explain:
+- issue you with a written warning, which will explain the:

-  - The nature of the misconduct or poor performance
+  - nature of the misconduct or poor performance
-  - The change to your behaviour or performance that you need to make
+  - change to your behaviour or performance that you need to make
-  - The time within which the change needs to be made
+  - time within which the change needs to be made
-  - The consequences of not making the change (for example, dismissal)
+  - consequences of not making the change (for example, dismissal)

-- In cases of gross misconduct, dismiss you without notice
+In cases of gross misconduct, dismiss you without notice.

+## Appealing the desicion

 If you disagree with the outcome of this hearing, you may appeal against the decision.
 You must do this in writing.
 If you do so, your appeal and the